 In fact, the Board’s self-stated “outreach efforts” seeking to make it ever easier for state residents to file complaints against health care professionals yielded close more than 9,600 claims in a recent two-year period.

 Clearly, medical pros in California are under considerable regulatory pressure, which empirical evidence shows is steadily growing.

-We submit at the experienced California license-defense firm of Century Law Group (with offices in multiple locales spanning the state) that practitioners with hard-earned licenses do have some legitimate concerns regarding the Board.
+We submit at the experienced California license-defense firm of Century Law Group, LLP (with offices in multiple locales spanning the state) that practitioners with hard-earned licenses do have some legitimate concerns regarding the Board.
 Given that the entity has a stated goal of investigating complaints against doctors and other industry participants (which it actively solicits from the public), such a result — frequent and aggressive intervention — seems logically preordained.

 Targeted individuals need to be forceful in their response to Board attempts aimed at disciplining them through fines, censure, probation and license suspension or revocation.